QHQ-BUAA/FJSCU-instances/README.md

-# FJS and FJSCU Instances
+# HFJS and HFJSCU Instances

 This repository contains instances for the Heterogeneous Flexible Job-shop Scheduling (HFJS) and Heterogeneous Flexible Job-shop Scheduling with Cooperative Units (HFJSCU).